decode-dev/Random/README.md

 This Repositroy contains some Random Data which I think is important so added to "GitHub" You can use any of the data present in this in Repo as you wish You can give credits if you think it is needed.
-Will be udating this file when needed.
+Will be updating this file when needed.
 #Peace